 Be assured, diaper rash is a common condition that usually clears up with some simple diapering routines.
 It most often develops when contact with urine and stools irritate baby’s sensitive skin.
 Thankfully, today’s bottom-friendly disposable diapers from Huggies wick away moisture to keep diaper rash at bay as much as possible.

 But sometimes diaper rash happens.
 It’s common between ages 9-12 months, when baby is still primarily sitting and also eating solid foods, which may change bowel movements.
-Diaper rash can also be an allergic reaction to diaper wipes, laundry detergent, soap or other elements.

 Nurses know how to make baby feel better, so Huggies has teamed up with the mother and baby experts at The Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN) to share their expertise in infant skin care and offer the best ways to prevent and cure diaper rash.